-RSD collected the raw topobathymetric lidar data for Project FL1604-TB-N, and performed the initial processing and quality control, including calibration and refraction correction.
-Dewberry was subsequently contracted by RSD to perform further data processing, accuracy assessment and creation of the deliverable products from the lidar data.
+RSD collected the raw topobathymetric lidar data for Project FL1703-TB-N, and performed the initial processing and quality control, including calibration and refraction correction.
+Quantum Spatial, Inc. (QSI) was subsequently contracted by RSD to perform further data processing, accuracy assessment and creation of the deliverable products for the lidar data.

-Dewberry utilized a variety of software for lidar data processing, including TerraScan, TerraModeler, Esri's ArcGIS, LAStools, and Dewberry proprietary software.
+QSI utilized a variety of software for lidar data processing, including TerraScan, TerraModeler, Esri ArcGIS (ver.
+10.2.2), LAStools, and QSI proprietary software.
 Data processing included additional quality checks and accuracy assessments of the preliminary swath data, point classification, automated and manual editing of the lidar tiles, QA/QC, and final formatting of the LAS tiles.
 The final processed lidar products that were delivered to RSD included a fully classified point cloud, one meter resolution tiled topobathymetric bare earth models, tiled clipped topobathymetric bare earth models, tiled topobathymetric standard deviation models in ERDAS Imagine format, one meter resolution tiled DZ orthos in GeoTiff format, a bathymetric void polygon shapefile, an area of interest shapefile, a lidar tile index shapefile, a DEM tile index shapefile, and FGDC compliant metadata files.

-RSD received classified lidar tiles covering the project area and used NOAA VDatum software to convert the vertical datum of the lidar points from NAD83 ellipsoid to local MHW and

-MLLW tidal datums.
+RSD received classified lidar tiles covering the project area and used NOAA VDatum software to convert the vertical datum of the lidar points from NAD83 ellipsoid to local MHW and MLLW tidal datums.
 QT Modeler and custom ArcGIS Scripts were used to produce bare earth MHW and MLLW digital elevation models at a 1-meter grid resolution and to create and format the MHW and MLLW vectors into shapefile format.

-The lidar point cloud was first compared to ground control points of a higher accuracy to determine vertical uncertainties for the data set, then compared to the morphologic slope around the derived shoreline at a large number of sample sites in the FL1604-TB-N project area to determine the uncertainty of the derived vectors.
-Based on this assessment, the MHW lidar-derived shoreline vectors meet a horizontal accuracy of 1.7 meters at the 95% confidence level, and the MLLW lidar-derived shoreline vectors meet a horizontal accuracy of 2.6 meters at the 95% confidence level.
+The lidar point cloud was first compared to higher accuracy ground control points to determine vertical uncertainties of the data set, and then compared to the morphologic slope around the derived shoreline at a large number of sample sites in the FL1703B-TB-N subproject area to determine the uncertainty of the derived vectors.
+Based on this assessment the MHW lidar-derived shoreline vectors meet a horizontal accuracy of 1.2 meters at the 95% confidence level, and the MLLW lidar-derived shoreline vectors meet a horizontal accuracy of 2.3 meters at the 95% confidence level.
 For further information on the lidar processing refer to the Topobathy Lidar Processing Report on file with other project data within the RSD Electronic Data Library.